bovinehero/shodan-heroku/README.md

 + Write User Manual
 + Test the User Stories
 + Create release branch and document in deployment
-+ Data storage dtaa models in workflow
++ Data storage data models in workflow
 + Comments to have doc strings

 ## About